Coxwell Self-Binding Path Gravel is a remarkably easy to lay and its hard-wearing surface requires minimum maintenance and aftercare.

 The foundation must be of sufficient stability to carry the proposed traffic.
 The area must have sufficient drainage which will ensure any storm water can drain away freely.

 Where a path is to be constructed which has sloping ground which would shed water onto the pathway, a French drain must be constructed on the slope side or sides alongside the pathway to take the excess water, so as not to flood the pathway.
-We would not recommend that Coxwell 5mm Path Dressing is used in these locations.

 To achieve best results: